-2012 DIRECTOR COMPENSATION
+2013 DIRECTOR COMPENSATION

 Non-employee directors of the Company are paid compensation for services provided as a director.
-Each member of our Board who is not an employee is paid a \$35,000 annual retainer as well as \$1,000 for each board and committee meeting attended (\$500 for scheduled in-person meetings that a board member attends by video or telephone conference).
+Each member of our Board who is not an employee is paid a \$50,000 annual retainer as well as \$1,000 for each board and committee meeting attended (\$500 for scheduled in-person meetings that a board member attends by video or telephone conference).
 In addition, the chairperson of the Audit Committee is paid a \$20,000 annual retainer, the chairperson of the Compensation Committee is paid a \$13,000 annual retainer, and the chairpersons of the Nominating/Corporate Governance Committee and the Science and Technology Advisory Committee are each paid a \$10,000 annual retainer.
-The lead independent director also is paid a \$20,000 annual retainer.
-For 2013, the annual retainer for non-employee directors was increased to \$50,000 and the additional annual retainer for the lead independent director was increased to \$25,000.
+The lead independent director also is paid a \$25,000 annual retainer.
 The members of our Board are eligible for reimbursement for their expenses incurred in attending Board meetings in accordance with Company policy.

-Each of our non-employee directors is compensated with equity as well, with periodic automatic grants of equity awards under a program implemented under our 2012 Incentive Plan and, prior to its termination, our 2004 Incentive Plan.
+Each of our non-employee directors is compensated with equity as well, with periodic automatic grants of equity awards under a program implemented under our 2012 Incentive Plan.
 These grants are non-discretionary.
 Only non-employee directors of the Company are eligible to receive these automatic grants.
 Under the program, each individual who first becomes a non-employee director will, on the date such individual joins the Board, automatically be granted (i) a one-time grant of restricted stock unit awards ("RSUs") covering 6,000 shares of our Common Stock and (ii) a one-time nonstatutory stock option grant covering 6,000 shares of our Common Stock.
 These initial equity grants will vest monthly over the director's first two years of service.
 In addition, on the date of joining the Board, the new director will also receive the standard annual equity awards (if joining on the date of our annual meeting of stockholders) or pro-rated annual equity awards (if joining on any other date), as described below.
-The pro-ration will be based upon the number of months of service the new Board member will provide during the 12-month period ending on the one-year anniversary of the most recent annual meeting of stockholders.
+The pro-ration will be based upon the number of months of service the new Board member will provide during the 12month period ending on the one-year anniversary of the most recent annual meeting of stockholders.
 Annually, upon his or her re-election to the Board at the annual meeting of stockholders, each non-employee director automatically will be granted both an RSU covering 6,000 shares of our Common Stock and a nonstatutory stock option covering 6,000 shares of our Common Stock.
 These standard annual equity awards will vest monthly over the twelve month period of service following the date of grant.
 In addition, all automatic equity awards vest in full if the Company is subject to a change in control or the Board member dies while in service.
 Each RSU granted pursuant to the automatic grant program will be settled and shares issued thereunder on the earliest to occur of (A) the four-year anniversary of the grant date, (B) 60 days after the director's service terminates or the director's death or (C) the occurrence of a change in control.
 Each stock option granted pursuant to the automatic grant program will have an exercise price equal to the fair market value of our Common Stock on the date of grant, a term of up to ten years and will remain exercisable for three years following termination of a director's service other than for cause.
-The automatic grants made to our directors on the date of our 2012 Annual Meeting of Stockholders were made under the 2004 Incentive Plan.
-Subsequent awards will be made under the 2012 Incentive Plan.
 In addition to the automatic RSUs and stock options described above, directors are also eligible to receive other equity awards under our 2012 Incentive Plan.